cs264sp25-homework/team-02/PROPOSAL.md

    - Implement logic for AI to give recommendations
    - Implement user interface for those recommendations
-   - Implement resume insights to show gaps in resume

 2. Implement AI generated message (Secondary Feature #4)
    - Add feature to ask AI for a good message that effectively introduces oneself and expresses interest in the company and job opening